prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

       // before transfering it to the merchant.
       amount: Amount;

-      // Needed by the wallet to detect if a payment needs
-      // to be replayed.
-It can have the values:
-      // 1.
-'BYURL', in this case the wallet will search for contracts
-      //    where the fulfillment URL matches the one associated with the
-      //    current purchase.
-      // 2. <TOKEN>, in this case the wallet will search for contracts
-      //    whose repurchase_correlation_id matches this field.
-      // 3.
-If not given, no replay occurs. repurchase_correlation_id?: string;

       // The URL where the wallet has to send coins.
       pay_url: string;